 Opéra – Grands Boulevards

-The Opéra & the Grands Boulevards neighborhood transports guests into Belle Époque Paris, with its splendid Opéra Garnier, regal architecture, and vast number of historical theaters and cabarets.
+The Opéra & the Grands Boulevards neighborhood transports guests into Belle Époque Paris, with its splendid Opéra Garnier, regal architecture, and a vast number of historical theaters and cabarets.

 Covering parts of 2nd, 3rd, 8th, and 9th arrondissements, the area is also famous for its 19th-century hôtels particuliers turned into exquisite small museums and beautifully ornate passageways filled with antique bookstores, colorful restaurants, and peculiar shops.